nikolinasostaric/nikolinasostaric.github.io/_pages/teaching.md

 In June 2024, I completed University Teaching Qualification (UTQ).

-In academic year 2024/2025, I will be a member of TU Delft Teaching Academy Panel.
+In academic year 2024/2025, I was a member of TU Delft Teaching Academy Panel.

 Starting in 2025, I joined Innovation in Delft Engineering Education (IDEE) on the topic of Teaching and Learning in the Age of AI.

-From January 2025, I will start the project "AI-enhanced programming education for applied scientists" as a TU Delft Education Fellow.
+In January 2025, I started to work on the project "AI-enhanced programming education for applied scientists" as a TU Delft Education Fellow.

 <div class="projects">